Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 9:00 AM

 Out the door dressed in Tracht.
-Take the U-Bahn to Theresienwiese station.
-Coffee for adults at the entrance.
+U-Bahn to Theresienwiese station.
+Coffee for the adults at the entrance.
 First pretzel for the kids.

 9:30 AM to 11:30 AM

-The Oide Wiesn area.
+Oide Wiesn.
 Antique rides.
 Crafts.
 Maybe the Festzelt Tradition tent for an early lunch.

 11:30 AM to 1:00 PM

 Lunch in the Augustiner tent.
 Steckerlfisch and pretzels.
 Kids see the brass band.
-Real cultural moment.
+Real cultural moment, this one.

 1:00 PM to 3:00 PM